Juan Pablo Montoya's Success and Achievements in Timeline

 In 2019, Juan Pablo Montoya, paired with Dane Cameron, won the IMSA SportsCar Championship in the Prototype class with Team Penske.

-In 2019, Montoya returned to Penske and focused on a common chassis setup, improving his performance.
-He secured his first IMSA victory at the Acura Sports Car Challenge at Mid-Ohio and won the Chevrolet Sports Car Classic in Detroit.
-Finishing fourth at the Petit Le Mans earned him and Cameron the DPi Drivers' Championship with 302 points.
+In 2019, Montoya returned to Penske in the new DPi category, partnered with Cameron and Pagenaud for endurance events.
+He achieved his first IMSA victory at the Acura Sports Car Challenge at Mid-Ohio and secured another win at the Chevrolet Sports Car Classic in Detroit.
+Finishing fourth at Petit Le Mans, he and Cameron won the DPi Drivers' Championship with 302 points.